gvwilson/thirdbit/src/fiction/santas/index.md

 "But it does give you a passel of stories to tell.
 Take your Auncle Minglin, for example."
-She gestured at a picture on the wall of someone Finner vaguely remembered having spilled cranberry juice on a white tablecloth at some point.
+She gestured at a picture on the wall of someone Finner vaguely remembered having spilled cranberry juice on a white tablecloth at some family gathering or other.
 "Kind heart,
 and a beautiful singing voice, but as clumsy as an ox on ice skates.